 A New Product for Farmers

 His grandfather “Uncle Henry” Wallace founded the weekly publication Wallaces’ Farmer.
 Henry A. served as editor of this publication from 1921 to 1933.
-He made Wallaces’ Farmer the most influential farm journal in the nation.
-As editor of Wallaces’ Farmer, Henry A. helped establish the state corn yield contest, annual corn husking contest and Master Farmer Awards.
+As editor of Wallaces’ Farmer, Henry A. helped establish the state corn yield contest, annual corn husking contest and Master Farmer Awards as well as made Wallaces’ Farmer the most influential farm journal in the nation.

 There was no place for farmers to buy hybrid seed.
 In 1926 Wallace came up with a plan to make the product available to farmers.
 He formed a company called Hi-Bred Corn Company, later to be called Pioneer Hi-Bred Corn Company in 1935.
 It became the world’s first and largest hybrid seed company.
 Wallace’s research was one of the most important plant genetic contributions from 1920 to 1940.